tesla/book-tycho/en/01-introduction/01-chapter1.md

 build phases.
 In this section we are reviewing the boilerplate markup that is necessary to configure Tycho.

-First, the reference to the tycho-maven-plugin, indicates that Tycho is a Maven extension that hooks in Maven at a very low level.
+First, the reference to the tycho-maven-plugin indicates that Tycho is a Maven extension that hooks in Maven at a very low level.

     <build>